Visa policy of Mozambique: Visa on arrival

 Citizens of all other countries that are not visa exempt can obtain a visa on arrival in Mozambique, valid for a maximum stay of 30 days at all border posts, if they present a passport valid for 6 months on arrival and a return or onward ticket, as well as proof of sufficient funds to support their stay and proof of the purpose of their visit.
-A visa obtained on arrival costs 50 USD.
+A visa obtained on arrival costs 50 USD, which is significantly cheaper than an eVisa.

 Despite visas stating they are valid for only 1 entry, visitors who have travelled to Eswatini and South Africa have found it was valid for 2 entries if the visa was still within its 30 day validity.

 According to Timatic and the Henry & Partners and the Passport Index, visa on arrival is not available to citizens of the following countries: